carimado/cinaeste_app/README.md

-# 🎬 Cinaeste App
+# 🎬 Cineaste App
-Project 2 - Cinaeste App - General Assembly - Full-Stack Application
+Project 2 - Cineaste App - General Assembly - Full-Stack Application

 Welcome to my project, here is a link to my app.

 Description:
-- Cinaeste - a cinema enthusiast; a cinephile.
+- Cineaste - a cinema enthusiast; a cinephile.
 This app aims to connect movie lovers.
 - By allowing users to create their own profiles, favourite movies, create and share "Watch Lists" and review the community watch lists.

 Tech Stack: